waveform80/picamera/docs/fov.rst

 above.
 When :attr:`~PiCamera.exposure_mode` is not ``'off'``, automatic gain control (AGC) gathers statistics from each frame (prior to the de-mosaic phase in the ISP).
-It tweaks the analog and digital gains, and the exposure time (line read-out time) attempting to nudge subsequent frames towards a target Y' (`luminance`_) value.
+It tweaks the analog and digital gains, and the exposure time (line read-out time) attempting to nudge subsequent frames towards a target Y (`luminance`_) value.

 Likewise, when :attr:`~PiCamera.awb_mode` is not ``'off'``, automatic white